Position and Power

 After awhile Darius began to notice that Daniel was a better commissioner than the other two, and planned to promote him.

 Then this Daniel began distinguishing himself among the commissioners and satraps because he possessed an extraordinary spirit, and the king planned to appoint him over the entire kingdom.
-(NASB) Dan.
-6:3
+Daniel 6:3 (NASB)

 The other commissioners were disturbed with this plan.
 Is it possible that Daniel and his royal inspectors were more honest and Darius knew it?
 Were the other two commissioners taking bribes along with their royal inspectors and fearing what would happen when Daniel was promoted?
 They were disturbed over something and so they tried to find some fault with Daniel.

 Then the commissioners and satraps began trying to find a ground of accusation against Daniel in regard to government affairs; but they could find no ground of accusation or evidence of corruption, inasmuch as he was faithful, and no negligence or corruption was to be found in him.
-(NASB) Dan.
-6:4
+Daniel 6:4 (NASB)